pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Windows 2012 stack

 By instantiating and setting up Windows cells in your Cloud Foundry environment, users will be able to deploy Windows .NET applications with the same familiar `cf push` commands they are used to.
 These applications run inside Windows containers on Windows 2012 R2 servers within your environment.

 Diego must be enabled for applications to run on the new Windows 2012R2 stack.
 It can either be enabled by default or must be enabled for the individual application before that app can be started.
 Further documentation can be found [here](../../opsguide/deploying-diego.html).

 At this time, Windows cells cannot be managed by BOSH, but server deployment can easily be integrated with any number of existing infrastructure tools.

 #### Docker

-Docker support for Pivotal Cloud Foundry&reg; is in beta currently.
+Docker support for Pivotal Cloud Foundry is in beta currently.
 To enable Docker support in your deployment, you can use a CLI command as a user with the admin role: `cf enable-feature-flag diego_docker`.
 Further details about Docker on Diego can be found [here](../../concepts/docker.html)

 #### Security Configuration of Runtime

-This section allows you to configure security settings for your Pivotal Cloud Foundry&reg; Elastic Runtime components, such as HAProxy, Router, and the DEA/Diego Cells.
+This section allows you to configure security settings for your Pivotal Cloud Foundry Elastic Runtime components, such as HAProxy, Router, and the DEA/Diego Cells.

 The SSL Termination Certificate input now applies to both HAProxy (if you use this component) and the Cloud Foundry Router.
 This field is not optional, even if you use an external load-balancer instead of HAProxy, since it will be applied to the Router.
 It does not have to be the same certificate as the one used by your external load-balancer, as this certificate is only used for SSL traffic between the load-balancer and Router.
 You can enable SSL termination on the Router with a checkbox in this same section, "Enable TLS on the Router".
 More details [here](http://docs.pivotal.io/pivotalcf/adminguide/enabling-https-to-routers.html) about securing connections to the Router.